NEOS (Austria)

 NEOS – The New Austria and Liberal Forum (NEOS – Das Neue Österreich und Liberales Forum) is a liberal political party in Austria.
 It was founded as NEOS – The New Austria in 2012.
 In 2014, NEOS merged with Liberal Forum and adopted its current name.

 Since 2018, Beate Meinl-Reisinger has been NEOS's chairwoman and was parliamentary leader until 2025, with Yannick Shetty taking over the position.
 It won 8.3% in the 2019 legislative election and 9.1% in the 2024 Austrian legislative election.
 NEOS is a member of the Alliance of Liberals and Democrats for Europe, and its two MEPs sit with the Renew Europe group in the European Parliament.

 NEOS is represented in six of Austria's nine Landtage, and has been a coalition partner in the Vienna state and city government together with the SPÖ since 2020, and from 2018 to 2023 together with the ÖVP and the Greens in the state government in Salzburg.
 NEOS is part of the Stocker government which has governed Austria since 3 March 2025 under a coalition with the ÖVP and the SPÖ.

 History

 NEOS – The New Austria held its founding convention on 27 October 2012.
-Political advisor Matthias Strolz was elected chairman with 96.2% of votes.
+Political advisor Matthias Strolz was elected chairman with 96.2% of the votes.
 He stated the party would "counter stagnation and corruption in Austrian politics", and that it was an alternative for moderate voters disillusioned with the ruling coalition of the Social Democratic Party of Austria (SPÖ) and Austrian People's Party (ÖVP).
 He stated the party's goal for the next federal election was to win over 10% of votes.
 Upon its foundation, the party claimed a membership of 350.
 In January 2013, it reportedly had over 1,000 members.